 A new model for a new world (Sponsored by Cleveland Foundation)

 Cleveland as a hub for media innovation.

 Journalism is evolving with a new approach of elevating voices and telling the community story and new local media outlets are leading that change.
-How are local journalists creatively and impactfully sharing what is happening in our community to inspire change?
+How are local journalists creatively yet accurately sharing what is happening in our community to inspire change?

 - Jim Crutchfield, Editor-In-Chief, Cleveland, The Marshall Project